Team2168/2168_Vision_Example/README.md

 The above have been tested on sucessfully on different Windows 7 machines, using the latest FRC tools, and the latest FRC Image as of 1/2/2015.
 We have confirmed successful processing of USB and IP camera images, as well as successful modification of the USB image settings using OpenCV through our patch.
 Settings for the Axis IP web cam are done through the Axis Camera webpage.

-If you will to run this on a beaglebone instead of the RoboRio, the steps are exactly the same, just instead of the RoboRio, use the BeagleBone.

 We also have this running on the Nvidia Tegra, and will be releasing the libraries and build configs for the Tegra Very soon.
 Happy New Year